 I use these Andes Peppermint Crunch Baking Chips.
 As soon as I see them in stores I snatch up all the bags I can carry, because not everywhere has them, and they are usually only sold certain times of the year.

 If you are unable to find those and aren’t interested in waiting on an Amazon Prime box to show up on your porch, you can try crushed candy canes.
 Lots of readers have had success with that if you poke through the reviews and comments.

 Sometimes it’s easier to find the Peppermint Crunch candies and chop them into bits yourself.
 I love the red and white in my holiday cookies but if you can’t find them the regular Andes mint baking chips will work well. too.
 Also — when in doubt, check Big Lots.

 Can I use regular cocoa powder instead of dark cocoa powder?

 You can, but I’d say that the results might not be exactly what you are hoping for, OR what you are seeing here in these photos.
 Since this recipe calls for baking SODA and not baking powder, you CAN safely substitute lighter or “regular” cocoa powder without affecting how the science works.

-Bourbon Spiked Hot Chocolate is rich and creamy, made from scratch, and spiked with bourbon to make all your winter days warmer.
+If you have any sort of cocoa powder hanging around, you should ABSOLUTELY make this Bourbon Spiked Hot Chocolate .
+It’s rich and creamy, made from scratch, and spiked with bourbon to make all your winter days warmer.
 You can leave the bourbon out and this is also just a really SOLID from scratch hot chocolate recipe.